 Rules are specified in the update-policy zone option, and are only meaningful for master zones.
 When the update-policy statement is present, it is a configuration error for the allow-update statement to be present.
-The update-policy statement only examines the signer of a message; the source address is not relevant.
+The update-policy statement (except when set to local) only examines the signer of a message; the source address is not relevant.

-There is a pre-defined update-policy rule which can be switched on with the command update-policy local; Switching on this rule in a zone causes named to generate a TSIG session key and place it in a file, and to allow that key to update the zone.
-(By default, the file is /var/run/named/session.key, the key name is "local-ddns" and the key algorithm is HMAC-SHA256, but these values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively).
+A pre-defined update-policy rule can be switched on with the command update-policy local; Switching on this rule in a zone causes named to generate a TSIG session key and place it in a file.
+That key will then be allowed to update the zone, if the update request is sent from local-host.
+By default, the session key is stored in the file /var/run/named/session.key; the key name is "local-ddns" and the key algorithm is HMAC-SHA256.
+These values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively).

-A client running on the local system, and with appropriate permissions, may read that file and use the key to sign update requests.
+A client on the local system, if it is run with appropriate permissions, may read the session key from the key file and use the key to sign update requests.
 The zone's update policy will be set to allow that key to change any record within the zone.
-Assuming the key name is "local-ddns", this policy is equivalent to:
+Assuming the key name is "local-ddns", this policy is: